GFZ/arosics/README.rst

         :target: https://img.shields.io/pypi/pyversions/arosics.svg

 See also the latest coverage_ report and the nosetests_ HTML report.
-Detection and correction of local or global geometric displacements between two input images:

 Feature overview
 ----------------

-AROSICS is a python package to perform automatic subpixel co-registration of two satellite image datasets based on an image matching approach working in the frequency domain, combined with a multistage workflow for effective detection of false-positives.
+AROSICS is a python package to perform **automatic subpixel co-registration** of two satellite image datasets based on an image matching approach working in the frequency domain, combined with a multistage workflow for effective detection of false-positives.

-It detects and corrects local as well as global misregistrations between two input images in the subpixel scale, that are often present in satellite imagery.
+It detects and corrects **local as well as global misregistrations** between two input images in the subpixel scale, that are often present in satellite imagery.
 The algorithm is robust against the typical difficulties of multi-sensoral/multi-temporal images.
+Clouds are automatically handled by the implemented outlier detection algorithms.
-It supports a wide range of input data formats and can be used from the command line (without any Python experience) or as a normal Python package.
+The user may provide user-defined masks to exclude certain image areas from tie point creation.
+The image overlap area is automatically detected.
+AROSICS supports a wide range of input data formats and can be used from the command line (without any Python experience) or as a normal Python package.